biknouane/alx-system_engineering-devops/0x00-shell_basics/README.md

 4. The long format
     * this project shows us how to display current directory contents in a long format.
 5. Hidden files
-    * this project shows us how to displey current directory contents including hidden files in along format.
+    * this project shows us how to display current directory contents including hidden files in along format.
+6. I love numbers
+    * this project shows us how to display current directory contents with user and group IDs displayed numerically in a long format.